aissshah/junior_elsewhen/README.md

 - add comments while writing or at the very least, before each commit
 - decide on which features from the checklist to include from the start

-## Getting Started
-Clone or download the repository
-`cd junior_elsewhen` - move into
-`npm i` - install dependencies
-`npm start` - runs the app in development mode on localhost:3000